Car Dyke: Route

 At the northern end, the first recognisable remains are to the north of the B1190 road through Washingborough, where the south bank runs between gardens and allotments.
-Material from the north bank was used to construct new banks for the River Witham in the early 19th century, as part of a project to replace the original locks at Kirkstead and Barlings with new locks at Stamp End and Bardney, authorised by an Act of Parliament obtained in 1808.
+Material from the north bank was used to construct new banks for the River Witham in the early 19th century, as part of a project to replace the original locks at Kirkstead and Barlings with new locks at Stamp End and Bardney, authorised by a local act of Parliament, the River Witham Drainage and Navigation Act 1808 (48 Geo.
+3. c. cviii).
 There are then six short sections which are listed as scheduled monuments, with gaps due to the construction of houses and a community centre on the line of the remains.
 Its course then turns to the south-east, running parallel to the B1190, as it heads through Branston Booths, passing the end of Branston Delph and Carr-Dyke Farm, one of many similarly named farms along its length, to reach Potterhanworth Booths.
 Much of its route has become part of the modern land-drainage infrastructure, and so the remains are not particularly well preserved.

 It then heads broadly southwards across open countryside and forms the eastern boundary of Potterhanworth Wood.
 In Nocton Fen it passes to the east of the site of Nocton Park Priory, and then there is another scheduled section, bordered to the west by Nocton Wood, and connected to Nocton Delph, which flows eastwards to the River Witham.
 In Metheringham Fen it turns to the east, and there are two short scheduled section after Blankney Wood, divided by the buildings of Oak Tree Farm.
 It then resumes its southward passage, and after Carrdyke Farm, there is another scheduled section.
 It passes to the east of Martin and the western end of Timberland Delph, before following a large S-shaped course to the east of Timberland.
 Immediately afterwards there are two more scheduled sections, one to the north of Fen Road, Timberland and the second to the south.